 Many introverts like Tina, Rae, and Ozzy suffer from some form of social anxiety.
 However, it’s important to point out that introversion and social anxiety are not the same thing.
 Introversion is a preference for quiet, minimally stimulating environments, according to Susan Cain, author of Quiet: The Power of Introverts in a World That Can’t Stop Talking.
 Introversion is likely a temperament you were born with, and it’s completely healthy.

-Social anxiety, on the other hand, is when you worry so much about being judged by others that it gets in the way of living your life.
+Social anxiety is when you worry so much about being judged by others that it gets in the way of living your life.
 Although there is some evidence that anxiety is also genetic, for many people, it can be managed through cognitive behavioral therapy and a healthy lifestyle (more about that later).
 In the U.S., about 1 in 8 adults experience social anxiety in their lifetime.

 However, because introverts tend to spend a lot of time alone, people often misinterpret this behavior as social anxiety, says Tiffany Chi of Joyable, an online social anxiety program.
 In reality, if an introvert decides to attend a party or strike up a conversation with a stranger, they may not feel nervous at all.
 You can be an introvert and socially anxious, but you can also be an introvert and not socially anxious.
 You can even be a socially anxious extrovert.

-One thing’s for sure: whether you’re an introvert or an extrovert, social anxiety can be excruciating and debilitating.
+One thing’s for sure: Whether you’re an introvert or an extrovert, social anxiety can be excruciating.

 What Introverts with Social Anxiety Wish You Knew